probmods/probmods2/chapters/bayesian-data-analysis.md

 ## Scientists' models of people

-The above models instantiate different hypotheses about the coin spinning experiemnts, and  make different predictions about what people will do in this situation.
+The above models instantiate different hypotheses about the coin spinning experiments, and  make different predictions about what people will do in this situation.
 We could recruit volunteers, run experiments in a laboratory, and record our participants' responses.
 But, how are we to decide which model is better?